Our Story in the Making Young People’s Programme

-The six strands of the youth programme will focus on the contribution, talents and hopes of young people, and the role that they see themselves playing in creating a hopeful and flourishing future for Northern Ireland.
+The six strands of the youth programme focused on the contribution, talents and hopes of young people, and the role that they see themselves playing in creating a hopeful and flourishing future for Northern Ireland.

-Through youth-led programming and broadcasting on Youth Action’s Radio YNP station, the scheme will showcase local talent in the form of artistic, sports and inspirational contributors such as young artists and entrepreneurs.
-This will include programmes and podcasts on life for young people in Northern Ireland, showcasing youth volunteering and social action, as well as radio interviews between young people and stakeholders in the civic and political arenas.
+Through youth-led programming and broadcasting on Youth Action’s Radio YNP station, the scheme showcased local talent in the form of artistic, sports and inspirational contributors such as young artists and entrepreneurs.
+This included programmes and podcasts on life for young people in Northern Ireland, showcasing youth volunteering and social action, as well as radio interviews between young people and stakeholders in the civic and political arenas.

-Meanwhile, budding singer-songwriters will get the chance to show off their skills by creating songs about life, their future dreams and aspirations.
-One song will be chosen as the winning anthem to project hope as a legacy from the Centenary initiative, with the winner having their single played live on Cool FM and Downtown Radio, along with an interview.
+Meanwhile, budding singer-songwriters were given the chance to show off their skills by creating songs about life, their future dreams and aspirations.
+One song was chosen as the winning anthem to project hope as a legacy from the Centenary initiative.
+The winner was Stephen Rafferty with his song ‘Masquerade’, and he had his single played live on Cool FM and Downtown Radio, along with an interview.

-Aspiring actors will also have the opportunity to take part in a theatrical production exploring the achievements, stories and dreams of young people.
-This will culminate in performances in Belfast and across Northern Ireland.
+Aspiring actors also had the opportunity to take part in a theatrical production exploring the achievements, stories and dreams of young people.
+This culminated in performances in Belfast and across Northern Ireland.

-For young people interested in technology, an interactive online platform will be developed through a new Youth Action website and social media hubs.
-These will contain unique content generated as part of the Centenary programme, including videos, podcasts and galleries.
+For young people interested in technology, an interactive online platform was developed through a new Youth Action website and social media hubs.
+These contained unique content generated as part of the Centenary programme, including videos, podcasts and galleries.

-Importantly, the programme will shine a spotlight on the role of young people in leadership roles in Northern Ireland youth work, such as volunteering, social action and campaigning, through seminars which support and enhance these roles in society.
+Importantly, the programme shone a spotlight on the role of young people in leadership roles in Northern Ireland youth work, such as volunteering, social action and campaigning, through seminars which support and enhance these roles in society.

-Topping it all off will be a high profile young leader’s symposium, bringing together young people from across the British and Irish isles.
-This will focus on supporting the civic engagement of young people, growing youth participation and active citizenship, alongside nurturing prospective civic and political leaders for the future.
+Topping it all off was a high profile young leader’s' gathering, bringing together young people from across the British and Irish isles.
+This focused on supporting the civic engagement of young people, growing youth participation and active citizenship, alongside nurturing prospective civic and political leaders of the future.

 For further details on the programme, visit the Youth Action website: www.youthactionniourstory.org